-Suttle's outside plant products (OSP) are designed to operate in challenging environments yet be easily accessible, extend the life of the existing network, enhance data speeds, and prevent loss.
+Suttle's outside plant products ("OSP") are designed to operate in challenging environments yet be easily accessible, extend the life of the existing network, enhance data speeds, and prevent loss.

 Suttle OSP systems are designed for flexibility and scalability in real world applications for both copper and fiber networks.
-Suttle's FutureLink OSP Fiber solutions offer a range of products including enclosure systems, patch and splice enclosures and splitters, and outdoor NIDs.
-For copper networks, Suttle's FutureLink TM OSP Copper solutions include building entrance terminal and outdoor NIDs.
+Suttle's FutureLinkTM OSP Fiber solutions offer a range of products including terminals, patch and splice and splitter enclosures.
+For copper networks, Suttle's FutureLinkTM OSP Copper solutions include building entrance terminal and enclosures.